IRS Estimated Tax Payment Deadlines 2026: Quarterly Dates, Safe Harbor Rules, and Payment Options

 For the 2026 tax year, the standard federal estimated tax payment dates are April 15, 2026, June 15, 2026, September 15, 2026, and January 15, 2027.
 These are the dates many self-employed taxpayers, freelancers, investors, landlords, retirees, and other taxpayers use when withholding will not cover enough of the year's tax.

-This article is updated as of May 7, 2026.
+This article is updated as of June 25, 2026.
 That matters because the first 2026 estimated tax deadline has already passed.
-If the April 15 payment was missed, the next move is usually to pay as soon as possible, then recalculate the June 15 payment with year-to-date income rather than pretending the missed installment never happened.
+If the April 15 payment was missed, the next move is usually to pay as soon as possible, then recalculate the September 15 payment with year-to-date income rather than pretending missed installments never happened.

 Countdown Timer